austinbenny/Projects/README.md

 # Projects
-Repo of some of the project's I've done using C++, Fotran, and Python
+Repo of some of the projects I've done using C++, Fotran, and Python